sdawso/frd/README.md

 * data/control-2-g1-e400k-9mm/ - a demonstrative series of input images and darks with very good quality, except for the last frame

-*Anthropic's Claude and Google's Gemini were used in this repository for generating matplotlib functions and general debugging passes.
-All code drafted by me (Simon) unless otherwise credited.*
+*Anthropic's Claude and Google's Gemini were used in this repository for generating matplotlib functions and general debugging passes using Goose and Antigravity.
+All code drafted, edited, and finalized by me (Simon) unless otherwise credited.*